teamniteo/handbook/5_People/career.md

 Location factor takes into account the living costs.
 We determine them by comparing Numbeo's [Cost of Living Plus Rent Index value between United States and the Nitean's country](https://www.numbeo.com/cost-of-living/compare_countries_result.jsp?country1=United+States&country2=Germany) and calculating the *Cost of Living*.
 Example: if Country A is 30% cheaper based on Cost of Living Plus Rent Index, then this country's Cost of Living is 0.7.

-For the purposes of the Salary System, we take your official permanent residence (address stated in your passport), and do not change it for seasonal relocations or longer travel.
+For the purposes of the Salary System, we take your official permanent residence, and do not change it for seasonal relocations or longer travel.

 #### Affordability Ratio